 Hays County is located on the Edwards Plateau in the United States.
-For thousands of years, Hays County has been inhabited by Paleo-Indians, with archaeological evidence of native agriculture dates back to 1200 AD.
-The county's population was distributed as 24.50% under 18, 20.50% from 18 to 24, 28.20% from 25 to 44, 19.10% from 45 to 64, and 7.70% aged 65 or older.
-The median age was 28 years.
-For every 100 females there were 101.30 males; for every 100 females age 18 and over, there are 99.50 males.
+For thousands of years, Hays County has been inhabited by Paleo-Indians, with archaeological evidence of native agriculture dating back to 1200 AD.
+The county's population is diverse, with 24.50% under 18, 20.50% from 18 to 24, 28.20% from 25 to 44, 19.10% from 45 to 64, and 7.70% aged 65 or older.
+The median age is 28 years, and for every 100 females there are 101.30 males; for every 100 females age 18 and over, there are 99.50 males.
 When it comes to politics, Democratic voters primarily reside along the I-35 Corridor and the eastern communities, while communities west of the I-35 corridor lean toward Republicans.